bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 ### 1876
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/McKendrick/">Anderson Gray McKendrick</a>
-: Anderson McKendrick trained as a medical doctor in Glasgow and came to Edinburgh as Superintendent of the College of Physicians Laboratory.
+: He trained as a medical doctor in Glasgow and came to Edinburgh as Superintendent of the College of Physicians Laboratory.
 He made some significant mathematical contributions to biology.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Davidoglu/">Anton Davidoglu</a>